 Hazard/Issue Persons Affected Existing Risk Controls Further Actions/ Comments Fire Security Falls of objects and persons from height Slips, trips, falls Machinery, equipment, plant, powertools Electrical safety Manual Handling Hazardous substances Vehicle movements Other Our staff, other contractors, the public Our powertools are battery powered or rextra low voltage supplies All our powertools are properly guarded continue to check this is the case We supply pre-prepared and pre-cut mastand before we come to site, whenever When we do have to cut wood materials extraction ventilation equipment to avoid Our electrical equipment is inspected an ensure it is safe from causing an electric overheating We make sure our stand is electrically of certificated by the appointed electrical or it is energised.
 We properly support and fix all our struct not present a risk of falling We do not build stand structures greater high unless we have had written permiss Organiser We understand that stand structures over raised platforms, suspended heavy items lighting towers are complex structures, his specifically permitted by the Organiser a formal design check and final inspection engineer We do not spray paint any chemicals on within the venue unless permission has in the Organiser We do not use flammable materials on or within the venue unless permission has in the Organiser.
-We use the appointed logistics contracted our stand materials onto and around the were reported all incidents to the Organiser. and we aterials for our recan seems we use didust and tested to contractor before a tures so they do a treat a many and a term of the seems of the s Signed by Exhibitor (v where relevant): Date: Signed by Contractor: Date:
+We use the appointed logistics contracted our stand materials onto and around the were reported all incidents to the Organiser. aterials for our reversal services and tested to contractor before and contractor before and require and been given by our stand or to transport exite.
+Signed by Exhibitor (v where relevant): Date: Signed by Contractor: Date: